Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Correlation of the mass ratio with evolutionary and environmental properties

-The addition of \HI to the visible mass has a significant effect on the fainter galaxies and those with the lowest metallicities, while a smaller effect is observed for brighter, higher metallicity galaxies.
+The addition of \HI to the visible mass has a significant effect on faint galaxies and those with the lowest metallicities, while a smaller effect is observed for brighter, higher metallicity galaxies.
 This is similar to the observations made by \cite{TorresFlores11}, who found that including \MHI in the total visible mass estimate reduced the deviation from the baryonic Tully-Fisher relation by the low-mass galaxies.

-We further examine the dependence of \Mratio on the absolute magnitude and gas-phase metallicity by plotting each of the three mass ratios in the 2D plane of ($M_r$, \logOH), shown in Figure \ref{fig:MtM_Mr_Metal}.
+We further examine the dependence of both \MratioS and \Mratio on the luminosity and gas-phase metallicity by plotting each of the mass ratios in the 2D plane of ($M_r$, \logOH), shown in Figure~\ref{fig:MtM_Mr_Metal}.
 We find that the highest values of \Mratio are observed in faint galaxies with low metallicities and bright galaxies with high metallicities.
-To isolated these trends, we divide the galaxies into three categories as marked in the center panel of Figure \ref{fig:MtM_Mr_Metal}, and perform a fit to the statistical model described in Section \ref{sec:stat_model} to find the average value of \Mratio in each of these three categories.
-The results of this fitting are presented in Figure \ref{fig:MtMs_bybin_3cats} and are summarized in Table \ref{tab:3cats}.
-It is apparent that higher values of \Mratio are observed for faint galaxies with low metallicities (category 1), which is mostly populated by galaxies in the blue cloud.
-There is also an increase in \Mratio for the brightest galaxies with the highest metallicities (category 3), populated predominantly by galaxies in the red sequence and green valley.
-Galaxies populating the central region of Figure \ref{fig:MtM_Mr_Metal} (category 2) have the lowest values of \Mratio.
-When comparing the left-hand column to the center column of Figure \ref{fig:MtMs_bybin_3cats}, we see that the addition of \HI to the visible mass significantly reduces the tails in the distribution over \Mratio, especially for those galaxies in category 1.
+To isolate these trends, we divide the galaxies into three categories as marked in the right panel of Figure~\ref{fig:MtM_Mr_Metal}, and perform a fit to the statistical model described in Section~\ref{sec:stat_model} to find the average value of both \MratioS and \Mratio in each of these three categories.
+The results of this fitting are presented in Figure~\ref{fig:MtMs_bybin_3cats} and summarized in Table~\ref{tab:3cats}.

+It is apparent that higher values of both \MratioS and \Mratio are observed for faint galaxies with low metallicities (category 1), which is mostly populated by galaxies in the blue cloud.
+There is also an increase in both \MratioS and \Mratio for the brightest galaxies with the highest metallicities (category 3), populated predominantly by galaxies in the red sequence and green valley.
+Galaxies populating the central region of Figure~\ref{fig:MtM_Mr_Metal} (category 2) have the lowest values of both \MratioS and \Mratio.
+When comparing the top and bottom rows of Figure~\ref{fig:MtMs_bybin_3cats}, we see that the addition of \HI significantly reduces the tails in the distribution over the mass ratio, especially for those galaxies in category 1.
 This observed dependence on $M_r$ and \logOH suggests a correlation of \Mratio with a galaxy's star formation history.

-\subsection{Estimating \Mratio based on redshift and photometry}
+\subsection{Estimating \MratioS based on redshift and photometry}